December 2019 fatal crash on Kauai.

 When your editors stepped aboard a Hawaii helicopter tour late in April (see below), we couldn’t’t help by recall that incident.
 When approaching the center of the island, visibility suddenly began to drop and the pilot veered away from the problem.
 Coming up over mountain tops with what appeared to be not a lot of room to spare, it wasn’t hard to imagine how, with poor visibility, a disaster could occur.

-The latest crash involving Hawaii helicopter tours occurred near Puna on the Big Island Thursday.
+In March 2020, another Hawaii helicopter tour crash occurred near Puna on the Big Island.
 Thankfully everyone survived.
 A Blue Hawaiian Helicopters’ Eurocopter EC 130 was on a Circle of Fires tour out of Hilo and had five passengers on-board when it made a hard landing and rolled over near Volcanoes National Park.
 Passengers and the pilot suffered injuries and were taken to the hospital.

 Another Blue Hawaiian EC 130 went down on Molokai in 2011, killing the pilot and the four passengers.
 The NTSB blamed the pilot in that incident, stating the probable cause as “the pilot’s failure to maintain clearance from mountainous terrain while operating in marginal weather conditions… Contributing to the accident was the pilot’s decision to operate into an area surrounded by rising terrain, low and possibly descending cloud bases, rain showers and high wind.”

-With this latest Puna crash, the recent Kauai crash, and the California crash involving Kobe Bryant, Hawaii helicopter tour safety returned to the forefront again.
-Hawaii has a disproportionately large percentage of US helicopter incidents.
+With the Puna crash, the Kauai crash, and the California crash involving Kobe Bryant, Hawaii helicopter tour safety has returned to the forefront again.
+Hawaii has a disproportionately large percentage of U.S. helicopter incidents.